Primera Sports Field Conditioner

 Grass seed first aid can also be used for patching and repair.
 Fine bladed grass seed mixes like Estate Mix, Stadium Special or Macho Mix will sprout and blend well.
 Coarse bladed field grasses like annual rye or K-31 should be avoided no matter how appealing the picture on the bag.

 Heavy snows are often blamed for winter kill to lawn grasses and garden plants.
 Salt damage from caustic ice melter can be the real culprit.
 Where snow piles up around patios and driveways salt based, residues are concentrated by repeated use.
 These heavy salt concentrations will damage turf grass and a variety of landscape plantings.
 Wherever the snow has been repeatedly thrown up on the curb by city snowplow trucks, a border of dead grass will appear.
 All grass varieties can be affected.
-Some like buffalo grass are a particularly sensitive while, perennial rye and tall fescue are slightly more salt tolerant.
+Some like buffalo grass are a particularly sensitive while, Stadium Special, Macho Mix and Heat Wave tall fescue are slightly more salt tolerant.